-Hives may be accompanied by angioedema, which can cause swollen welts that appear reddish on white skin.
+Hives can cause swollen welts that appear red on white skin.

 Hives on brown skin

-Hives, also known as urticaria, causes itchy welts that may be triggered by exposure to certain foods, medications or other substances.
-Changes in color of the affected area might be difficult to see on brown or black skin.
+Hives, also called urticaria, causes itchy welts that may be triggered by foods, medications or other substances.
+Changes in color of the affected area might be less visible on brown or Black skin.

-The condition is considered chronic hives if the welts appear for more than six weeks and recur frequently over months or years.
-Often, the cause of chronic hives is not clear.
+Hives — also called urticaria (ur-tih-KAR-e-uh) — is a skin reaction that causes itchy welts.
+Chronic hives are welts that last for more than six weeks and return often over months or years.
+Often, the cause of chronic hives isn't clear.

 Chronic hives can be very uncomfortable and interfere with sleep and daily activities.
-For many people, antihistamines and anti-itch medications provide relief.
+For many people, anti-itch medications (antihistamines) provide relief.

 Products & Services

 Angioedema may cause large welts below the surface of the skin, particularly around the eyes and lips.